 in association with Music Mind Spirit Trust

 a component of ENRI-East Interplay of European, National and Regional Identities: nations between states along the new eastern borders of the European Union

 FP7- SSH-2007-1-5.2.1: Histories and Identities-articulating national and European Identities- Project No 217227

-The SongTrees Young Artist Musical Ambassadors (YAMA) Programme is grateful to be supported using public funding by the National Lottery through Arts Council England. http://www.songtrees.com
+The SongTrees Young Artist Musical Ambassadors (YAMA) Programme is grateful for support using public funding by the National Lottery through Arts Council England and National Lottery Community Fund. http://www.songtrees.com